Legal Aid of Southeastern PA and United Way of Chester County are partners in the Chester County Mobile Home Tax Reassessment Project

 • A representative from Legal Aid of Southeastern PA (LASP) will contact you between March and mid-July to schedule a 30-minute intake interview.
 The interview can be in-person, by phone, or by Zoom.

-• The paralegal will complete the forms and will need to get your signature.
+• A paralegal will complete the forms and will need to get your signature.

-• A United Way of Chester County volunteer will take photos of the home for documentation.
+• A Chester County United Way volunteer will take photos of the home for documentation.

 • Legal Aid of Southeastern PA will submit all forms to the Chester County Reassessment Office between May 1-Aug.
 1.